Our Top Picks

 Make sure your table is clean and free of dirt or debris before you start painting.
 Wipe it down and lightly sand any rough spots.
 Apply a primer if the table isn’t made of solid wood.
 Prime the table even if the paint claims to be “primer + paint.”
 Primer helps the new paint adhere better and provides an even base coat.

-Choose High-Quality Paint
+Opt for High-Quality Paint

 Invest in paint specifically meant for furniture or cabinets.
 These paints are more durable and provide better coverage.
 Latex or acrylic paint works well for most coffee tables.
 Oil-based paint has strong fumes, so only use it if you have proper ventilation.
 For the best results, apply at least two coats of paint, waiting for each coat to dry as directed before adding the next one.